Derek Holmes (ice hockey): Hockey Canada

-Hockey Canada reorganized its structure in July 1976, and Holmes' title was executive secretary-treasurer at the time.
-Holmes scouted the competition at the 1976 Ice Hockey World Championships, and predicted that no country would dominate the upcoming 1976 Canada Cup.
-He later felt that Team Canada was favoured, on a team assembled by Sam Pollock.
-Holmes said that reestablishing the Canadian Olympic hockey team became more likely, due to the 1976 Canada Cup allowing best-on-best competition for Canada.
-The Canadian Interuniversity Athletics Union proposed developing a university team for the 1980 Winter Olympics, but Holmes thought that it would exclude deserving junior ice hockey players.
+When Hockey Canada reorganized in 1976, Holmes became the executive secretary-treasurer.
+He scouted talent the 1976 World Championships and predicted that no country would dominate the upcoming Canada Cup.
+He later felt that Canada was favoured, on a team assembled by Sam Pollock.
+Holmes felt that resuming a permanent Canadian Olympic team became more likely, since the 1976 Canada Cup allowed best-on-best competition.
+The Canadian Interuniversity Athletics Union proposed developing a university team for the 1980 Winter Olympics, but Holmes felt it would exclude deserving junior players.
 Holmes supported Father David Bauer being put in charge of a committee for selecting a team for the 1980 Winter Olympics.

-Hockey Canada selected Holmes as the committee chairman for the 1977 World Ice Hockey Championships team.
-The event was to be Canada's return to the Ice Hockey World Championships since its withdrawal from international play in 1970, and he anticipated using National Hockey League (NHL) and World Hockey Association (WHA) players whose teams had been eliminated from the playoffs.
-He and assistant Bill Watters compiled the tournament roster.
-Holmes said that Canadians had low expectations for the national team at the 1977 World Ice Hockey Championships, and "I think there are a lot of awfully good hockey players who never got a chance to play on a Team Canada."
+As chairman of the 1977 World Championships team selection committee, Holmes anticipated using National Hockey League (NHL) and World Hockey Association (WHA) players in Canada's return to the World Championships since its withdrawal in 1970.
+He and assistant Bill Watters compiled the tournament roster, but Holmes felt that Canadians had low expectations for the 1977 World Championships, and opined "there are a lot of awfully good hockey players who never got a chance to play on a Team Canada".

-Holmes searched for a coach that would bring new ideas to the team, possibly an amateur or college coach.
-Johnny Wilson was later appointed coach of Team Canada.
-Holmes served as an assistant coach to Wilson, along with Phil Esposito.
-He stressed that Canada needed to be disciplined on the ice, due to the lengthy trip, roster size, and style of international play.
-After a fourth-place finished at the 1977 World Ice Hockey Championships, Holmes said the team was not disciplined enough, and that roster limitations prevented Team Canada from replacing those players.
-He recommended going back to a permanent national team similar to Father Bauer's team in the 1960s.
+Holmes searched for a coach that would bring new ideas to the national team, later appointing Johnny Wilson.
+Holmes was an assistant coach to Wilson, along with Phil Esposito.
+Holmes stressed that Canada needed to be disciplined due to the lengthy trip, roster size, and the style of international play.
+After a fourth-place finish at the 1977 World Championships, Holmes felt the team was not disciplined enough, and that roster limitations prevented Canada from replacing players.
+He recommended going back to a permanent national team similar to the 1960s.

-Holmes and Watters resumed the same roles in managing the 1978 World Ice Hockey Championships team.
-Holmes spent extensive time scouting the opposition teams between championships.
-They aimed for a more disciplined team for international play.
-In 1978, he had difficulties getting commitments from players for the national team, since the NHL and the WHA were signing players to minor league contracts, instead of allowing them to play internationally.
-Holmes stated that European countries began to have the same difficulty as Canada, due to professionals being unavailable due to NHL and WHA schedules.
-Holmes served as an assistant coach again for the 1978 World Ice Hockey Championships.
-Canada improved to a third-place finish in 1978.
+Holmes and Watters resumed the same roles at the 1978 World Championships, extensively scouted opposition teams, and aimed for a more disciplined team.
+In 1978, he had difficulties getting commitments for the national team, since the NHL and the WHA were signing players to minor league contracts, instead of allowing them to play internationally.
+At the 1978 World Championships, Canada improved to a third-place finish.